DevNestPro/Take-home-Test/README.md

-# GoNetZero - Go Developer Take Home Test
+# Go Developer Take Home Test

 ## Objective
 To create a RESTful API that provides the current PSI (Pollutant Standards Index) data, similar to the Data Gov SG API.